In-Person Eating Disorder Treatment in Oakland, CA| Online Eating Disorder Treatment in California

 The care I provide is different.

-I’m a queer, nonbinary, fat, and neurodivergent therapist offering eating disorder therapy rooted in radical acceptance, lived experience, and anti-oppressive care.
-I hold a certification as a Be Body Positive Group Facilitator and practice through a Health at Every Size (HAES)-aligned lens.
-You never have to justify your body, your gender, or your brain here.
+I'm a queer, nonbinary, (proudly) fat, and neurodivergent therapist offering eating disorder therapy in Oakland and online across California, rooted in radical acceptance, lived experience, and anti-oppressive care.

 -